FormulatedAutomation/rpaframework-search-and-store/README.md

 # Search and Store

-An example guide for using RPA framework to automate a form and process the results.
+An example project for using Robot Framework and RPA Framework.

 The automation searches a database of registered businesses and POSTs a file number and date string to an [API endpoint](https://beeceptor.com/console/searchandstore).